Joshua-Bernard/Kendrick-Lamar/README.md

 8. The page will reload and you will see the link of your published page displayed under 'GitHub pages'.
 The text will say 'Your site is published at website'.

+ ## Forking the GitHub Repository

+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes.

+ 1. Log in to GitHub and locate the GitHub Repository of choice

+ 2. At the top of the Repository just above the "Settings" button on the menu, locate the "Fork" button and click it.

+ 3. You should now have a copy of the original repository in your GitHub account to do ass you please.
+This will not affect the original repository.

+## Making a Local Clone

+1. Log in to GitHub and locate the GitHub Repository of choice.

+2. Under the repository name, locate the option "Clone or download" and click it.

+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link. it will be used in the following steps.

+4. Open Git Bash.

+5. Change the current working directory to the location where you want the new cloned directory to be made.

+6. Type git clone into the terminal, and then paste the URL that was copied in the previous steps in Step 3.

+7. Press Enter.
+Your local clone will be created.

 # Credits
 1. [Photo Grid](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp)